manasavesala/LearnAndQuiz/README.md

 ## Description

-_A web application that allows users to prepare and practice for technical interviews by providing content to study and take quizes on intrested language._
+_A web application that allows users to prepare and practice for technical interviews by providing content to study and take quiz on intrested language._

 ## Minimum Features